 Some churches introduce worship music only after the Alpha weekend while others start with carefully selected songs on the first night.
-There are some ideas below if you'd like to start your Alpha with music right away.
+Here are some ideas from Alpha leaders across Canada who have shared their best practices:

 There's a great video by Tim Hughes, UK worship leader, on YouTube that explains more about worship music on Alpha.
 Click here to watch this video.

 For the first week or two, play upbeat energetic music, either live or streamed.
 This provides a welcoming and positive atmosphere.
 For the Intro Dinner, have the Music Leader perform a few songs in the background.
 Guests can relax and don’t have to participate.

 On Week 2, choose two songs that are about God or faith, but not TO God (e.g. Do not sing "I love you Lord" since it requires people to agree with what is being sung, and someone new will not be ready for that).
 Ask guests to participate if they feel comfortable.

 The Alpha leader or the Music Leader can briefly comment before the music begins in order to put people at ease.
 Say something like, "Since this is a course about the Christian faith, we want you to experience a key part - music and singing.
 Please sit back and enjoy.
 You don't have to sing along unless you want to."
 Avoid long explanations.